Mahatma Jansons | National Review

 In 1979, Jansons got his first big job — or a biggish one, in Oslo.
 He stayed there until 2000 (while manning other podiums, too).
 He put the Oslo Philharmonic on the map, really.

+Jansons never defected from the Soviet Union.
+He had no love for the government — the “dictatorship,” as he called it habitually — but he was never really forced to the point of leaving.
+He had a tolerably good life in St. Petersburg, a city of cultural riches.
+The authorities allowed him to work and travel — to commute over to Oslo.
+In any event, the Soviet Union collapsed in 1991, when Jansons was still in his forties.

+I once asked him, “I know you are a proud Balt — but do you feel Russian culturally?”
+He said, as I recall, that he had never been asked that question.
+And the thrust of his answer went something like this: “When I first got to Oslo and other Western cities, they wanted me to conduct Russian music, as a specialist.
+I was happy to do it — but happy to show that I could do many other things, too.”

-One night in 1996, while conducting a concert performance of La bohème, he suffered a near-fatal heart attack.
+There was a near-fatal occasion in 1996.
+Conducting a concert performance of La bohème, Jansons suffered a heart attack.
 When he went down, some players later told him, he was still conducting, with his right hand.
 His father had died of a heart attack while conducting the Hallé Orchestra, in Manchester, England, in 1984.
 Mariss persevered.

 He became music director of the Pittsburgh Symphony Orchestra, staying in that job for eight seasons (1996–2004).
 Some argued — with reason — that the PSO under Jansons was the best orchestra in America.

 In 2018, I raised with him the question of contemporary music, and he revealed something interesting.
 In Pittsburgh, he had to conduct a new work by an American composer on almost every program.
-“Otherwise, the critics would kill you.”
-I said, “But the audiences wouldn’t have minded.”
-Smiling slyly, he said, “No, critics and audiences are two different things.”
+“Otherwise, the critics would kill you,” he said.
+I said in turn, “But the audiences wouldn’t have minded.”
+“No,” he responded, smiling slyly.
+“Critics and audiences are two different things.”

-Regardless, I was very pleased by an answer in 2008.
-I had asked Jansons to give me some contemporary composers who stood out to him.
+Regardless, I cherish the memory of an exchange we had in 2008.
+I asked Jansons to give me some contemporary composers who stood out to him.
 He quickly named some senior composers, including Penderecki, Pärt, and Kancheli.
 Then he paused to make special mention of a young American he had met in Pittsburgh: Michael Hersch.
 Unbeknownst to Jansons, Michael was (and is) a friend of mine.

 After Pittsburgh, Jansons picked up two big podiums in Europe: the Royal Concertgebouw Orchestra of Amsterdam and the Bavarian Radio Symphony Orchestra (Munich).
 I reviewed him many, many times, in concert and opera.
 I noted the same qualities, repeatedly: intensity, wisdom, beauty, preparedness, fidelity, cultivation, joy, soulfulness, humanity.
 Sometimes he nodded — sometimes he was off his game, as all musicians and athletes are — but not often.

-Note: Editor’s Note: This is an expansion of a piece published in the current issue of National Review.